 Criminal and Securities Enforcement Matters

-Notable representations in criminal and securities enforcement matters include:
+Notable criminal and securities enforcement matters include:

 - representation of senior executive of major international bank in connection with FCPA criminal investigation by the Department of Justice and U.S. Attorney’s Office for the Eastern District of New York;